nishamuktewar/techtree/20180208-triage/positive-unlabeled-imbalanced.md

 classification](https://en.wikipedia.org/wiki/One-class_classification) (where
 there is no unlabled training data).

+This problem has been on the table since about 1998 and solutions fall into two
+categories: creating a secondary model that tries to predict negative classes from unlabeled data OR set unlabeled to negative labels and downweight the samples in the training process.
+Much of the current work is being done around the latter method in terms of methods of setting the weight values as a tradeoff between overfitting and convergence.

 Here's a [stackoverflow
 question](https://stats.stackexchange.com/questions/174383/how-to-predict-outcome-with-only-positive-cases-as-training)
 with someone asking for help in this situation.
 Someone active in the field